 #4 – Mysterious Girlfriend X

 OK, there’s saliva swapping in this show.
 There, I said it.
 Now we got that out of the way, Mysterious Girlfriend X is one of the most endearing, thoughtful, adorable and touching series out there.
-It’s about a girl named Urabe transferring to the school with Tsubaki and his friends are placed.
+It’s about a girl named Urabe who has recently transferred to a school where our main male character called Tsubaki and his friends are placed.
 She immediately makes an impact with Tsubaki and her ideas about emotional connections through a common trait that we humans and most animals have and sometimes share.
 We share saliva when kissing and the same principle, only it’s more indirect but FAR more meaningful.
 Urabe believes that the saliva of a significant other contains emotions and health of the originator providing vitality and empathy for the recipient.
 It may seem disgusting to the uninitiated but once you look past it, it’s quite philosophical.
 Also, instead of witnessing a twelve episode long game of cat and mouse with the main couple, we witness how that couple grows and warms to one another.
 It’s a tale of teenage romance through unconventional means and practices and it’s all the more unique.
 The presentation may seem a little basic in comparison to some other shows but that means that simplicity in art style and visuals helps the story stand out further [Still, the show does have its moment where it looks very beautiful and artistic.].
 I love this show to bits and is the first series I have bought on Blu-ray and I religiously follow the manga.
 I am so happy that this show came into my life and I just wish people could disregard the initially gross idea of ‘spit-swapping’ and value this immensely under-rated series.

 #3 - The Melancholy of Haruhi Suzumiya